nicolascuello/Stellar-MADE/README.md

 - Characterise planetary architectures and the resulting exoplanet population.

 [Abstract of the project][about]

+### Job opportunities

+- 03/2024-07/2024: [M2 intership](m2-internship) on circumbinary planets in multiple stellar systems;
+- 03/2024-02/2027: [Postdoc position](postdoc2) on exoplanet stability and observations in multiple stellar systems;
+- 10/2024-09/2027: [PhD grant](PhD-grant) on exoplanet architectures in multiple stellar systems;

 ### Journal club: Discs & Planets in Multiple Stellar Systems